mingjiang7940/MutClone/0.Data/TCGA_MutClone/MutClone_data_documentation.md

 # 📦 MutClone Data Documentation

 This document describes the directory organization and internal data structures used in the MutClone project.
-It is intended for reproducibility and ease of use across both R and Python pipelines.

 ---